HandMap/HandMap.github.io/_posts/2016-08-11-haar-classifier.markdown

   <figcaption>Banana Detect Failed</figcaption>
 </figure>

-The failure is most likely because the training set didn't have enough variations of the Banana that included it in that orientation.
-If we look at the successful detections we can also note that the classification seems to pick up the very yellow parts of the banana; something that the image with the man didn't have.
+The failure is most likely because the training set didn't have enough variations of the Banana in that orientation.
+It's interesting to see that it picked up the curvature of the mans smile as a banana because most of our training data would have provided a very similar shape to that of his chin.

 ## Conclusion
 ---